Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Analysis of cryptanalytic data and implications

+Our adaptive significance technique builds upon established FDR methodology~\cite{BenjaminiHochberg1995,Storey2003,Efron2010}.
+The bias persistence model follows cryptanalytic convention where differential probabilities decay exponentially as $2^{-cr}$ with cipher-specific constants~\cite{NybergKnudsen1995,DR02}.
+For Kuznyechik, we model decay with $c=1/3$ based on its 9-round structure.

+The analysis employs several validation procedures following Section~\ref{sec:statistical-framework}.
+Distribution analysis uses Anderson-Darling tests to assess normality of observed count distributions.
+Goodness-of-fit testing via chi-square and G-tests evaluates uniformity of output differential distributions, with a global non-randomness anomaly flagged when the G-test p-value falls below $10^{-3}$.

+To detect systematic weaknesses that manifest as multiple weak biases rather than individual strong signals, we aggregate evidence using Fisher's combined probability test~\cite{Fisher1925}.
+Evidence is categorized into four classes: strong bias patterns (ratio $> 1.4$), moderate bias patterns (ratio $1.2$--$1.4$), weakly significant patterns (p-value $< 0.2$), and combined moderate evidence (bias $> 1.3$ with p-value $< 0.1$).
+When five or more signals accumulate within any category, Fisher's method evaluates their collective significance.

+\paragraph{Key Independence.} Our analysis targets a fixed-key permutation.
+For any fixed key $K$, the cipher $E_K$ is a fixed permutation, and our distinguisher identifies statistical properties by averaging over randomly chosen plaintexts.
+The statistical biases we identify stem from structural properties of the S-box and linear layer.
+While changing the key produces a different permutation, the biases are expected to persist on average across keys.
+This aligns with the standard black-box distinguishing scenario, where an attacker analyzes a single unknown permutation.

+{\bf Cipher-specific dependencies}.
+The method is designed specifically for Kuznyechik and cannot be directly applied to other ciphers by simply replacing the encryption function.
+Several components are cipher-specific: \begin{itemize} \item The multiplication $c \cdot x$ is performed in $\mathbb{F}_{2^8}$ using Kuznyechik's irreducible polynomial $p(x) = x^8 + x^7 + x^6 + x + 1$.
+Other ciphers (e.g., AES uses $p(x) = x^8 + x^4 + x^3 + x + 1$) require different field arithmetic, and using the wrong polynomial would compute incorrect $c$-differential inputs. \item The analysis assumes no pre-whitening key addition.
+Substituting a cipher that includes pre-whitening (such as standard AES) would introduce key-dependent terms that do not cancel when $c \neq 1$, producing spurious biases that are artifacts of the key rather than structural properties. \item The choice of $c$ values is based on the $c$-differential uniformity of the Kuznyechik S-box specifically.
+Different S-boxes have different $c$-differential spectra. \end{itemize} Adapting this methods to another cipher requires modifying the field arithmetic, ensuring the cipher variant has no pre-whitening, and recomputing the $c$-differential uniformity tables for the target S-box.

-\section{Analysis of Cryptanalytic Data and Implications}
+\section{Analysis of cryptanalytic data and implications}

-The $c$-differential cryptanalysis of Kuznyechik has yielded highly significant results, providing statistical proof of non-randomness in all of the cipher's 9 rounds. {\bf\em The data indicates that while the cipher's security increases with the number of rounds, detectable statistical biases persist, suggesting a thin security margin for the full-round Kuznyechik against this attack vector.}
+The $c$-differential cryptanalysis of Kuznyechik has yielded results showing statistical non-randomness across all tested round counts.
+The data indicates that while the cipher's security increases with the number of rounds, detectable statistical biases persist.